longnguyen1997/comp_graphics/assn5/starter5/README.txt

 4. Known problems

-For shadow fragment visibility, I settled on
+For shadow visibility, I went with a Piazza post.
+My previous submission arbitrarily used
-60%.
-This was an arbitrary decision, but it doesn't affect functionality, so I don't think it's a problem, per se, but I did choose it myself.
+60% as the visibility for in-shadow fragments.
+I'm not sure if the Piazza post (by Darius) is
+100% correct either, but it uses the depth of x_tex as a scaling factor and doesn't use the ambient color for the shadow.
+I hope this counts somewhat.

 5. Extra credit